 To tell or not to tell?
-It can be tricky deciding which people in your life you’re comfortable telling about your arthritis.
-Everyone is different and has different reasons for holding back, but sometimes opening up can help.
+It can be tricky deciding which people in your life you’re comfortable telling about your arthritis condition.
+The methods you may choose to manage your arthritis at home and at work may make you feel self-conscious.
+Everyone is different and has different reasons for holding back, but sometimes opening up about the discomfort you feel because of your arthritis can help.
 Here’s a few ideas on how to talk about your condition and maintain a normal social life.

 If your arthritis is beginning to affect your social activities...talk to your friends.

 It can be tempting to avoid telling your friends about your arthritis.
 Understandably so—you don’t want them to treat you differently or stop including you in activities and events.
 But staying quiet can lead to more pain and feelings of isolation.1 In fact, keeping your pain and discomfort to yourself may even negatively impact your long-term health.
 People with chronic pain are more vulnerable to social isolation, so if you’re able to talk to someone about how you’re feeling, it’s definitely to your benefit.1

 Pushing through the pain can continue to aggravate your joints and make it more difficult to enjoy social activities.1,2 In fact, if your symptoms worsen after minor physical exertion, you may be experiencing something called post-exertional malaise (PEM), which means that some activities may need to be limited to avoid physical pain.2 Consider explaining your limitations to your social circle, but also let them know you’re still yourself.
 Be as open and honest as possible, and don’t be afraid to ask for help with things like grocery shopping or household chores.
 Spending this type of quality time together provides bonding opportunities and may even strengthen your relationships.1

 If your arthritis is starting to take a toll on your mental health...practice mindfulness and relaxation.